 Supported Regions: The US, UK, Canada, India, Europe, and some Asia-Pacific countries

 9. Sling TV

-If you are looking to replace Netflix with an streaming television service, Sling is one of the best options out there.
-In essence, this is a cable TV alternative to Netflix, where you can watch some of the most of the popular TV networks such as ESPN, BBC, CNBC, CNN, Disney, Cartoon Network, Food Network and more.
+If you are looking to replace Netflix with a streaming television service, Sling is one of the best options out there.
+In essence, this is a cable TV alternative to Netflix, where you can watch some of the most popular TV networks such as ESPN, BBC, CNBC, CNN, Disney, Cartoon Network, Food Network, and more.
 Bear in mind that Sling TV is just available in the US and lets you stream live TV channels from its region only.

 As for pricing, the base plan that comes with 31 channels costs $35 per month.
 The subscription cost goes up to $50 per month with a total of 47 channels.
 Yeah, it’s more expensive than Netflix but users who miss traditional TV programming can get Sling TV for an online experience.
 Plus, you can also record live TV and sports with Sling TV.